deltachat/chatmail/README.md

    but normally email servers will retry delivering messages for at least a week, so messages will not be lost.

-8. Then point the domain to the old machine in your local `/etc/hosts` again: `13.37.13.37 mail.example.org`

-9. And run `ssh-keygen -f "/home/$USER/.ssh/known_hosts" -R "mail.example.org"` again so you can connect to the new machine via SSH.

-10. Now you can run `cmdeploy run --disable-mail` to disable your old server.
+6. Now you can run `cmdeploy run --disable-mail --ssh-host 13.37.13.37` to disable your old server.

    Now your users will notice the migration and will not be able to send or receive messages until the migration is completed.

-11. After everything is stopped, you can copy the `/home/vmail/mail` directory to the new server.
+7. After everything is stopped, you can copy the `/home/vmail/mail` directory to the new server.
     It includes all user data, messages, password hashes, etc.

-    If you have enough storage on your local machine, you can simply download it with `rsync -avz mail.example.org:/home/vmail/mail .`, change `/etc/hosts` and run `ssh-keygen` as in step 11 and 12, and upload it again with `rsync -avz mail mail.example.org:/home/vmail/`.
+    If you have enough storage on your local machine, you can simply download it with `rsync -avz 13.37.13.37:/home/vmail/mail .`, and upload it again with `rsync -avz mail 13.12.23.42:/home/vmail/`.

     The other way would be copying it from the old machine to the new machine directly,